Frankjunyulin/Tortoise/README.md

 # Tortoise

 ## Introduction
+A Haskell drawing library - the Tortoise Graphics Language, embedded in Haskell. </br>
-A Haskell drawing library.
-Welcome to use it to draw your own picture!
+Welcome to use it to draw your own picture! </br>
 Welcome to commit!
 Have fun!

 ## Construction
 Main.hs - contains a main function to save an example image to ‘tortoise.png’.
 It also